-As a new parent, all of your attention and energy goes into taking care of your baby, especially in the first few months.
-Before you know it, you realize you haven’t been out of your house—or even out of your sweats - for way to long.
-Chances are, you’ve got a case of cabin fever!
+As a new parent, all your attention and energy goes into taking care of your baby, especially in the first few months.
+Throw social distancing into the mix and before you know it, you realize you haven’t been out of your house—or even out of your PJs—for way too long.

-Follow these 5 simple tips below to get yourself back on track.
+Follow these 5 simple tips below to relax, refresh, and reset.

 1. Set small goals